saikiran101/JWT-auth/README.md

 to run frontend

-->After install npm
-u can run both server at a time by using
+->After install npm . u can run both server at a time by using

 ###npm run dev

 it will run both backend and frontend at a time.

-To run backend server

-->npm run server

 #mongoose connection is from Config/db.js
 schema and models in Model folder